Hellraiser: Production

 During production, Doug Bradley had trouble hitting his marks during his takes in make-up as he could not see through his black contact lenses and was afraid of tripping over Pinhead's skirts.
-The special effects of the unnamed creature, known as "The Engineer" in the novels, proved challenging as the creature was difficult to manoeuvre.
+The special effects of the unnamed creature, known as "The Engineer" in the novels, proved challenging as the creature was difficult to maneuver.
 Other issues included a rushed shoot of the Chinese restaurant scene with Kirsty and Larry, due to the lateness of the person responsible for letting the cast and crew into the establishment.
-Numerous props of Lemarchand's box, constructed from wood and cut-out brass, were produced by special effects designer and maker Simon Sayce; due to the box's delicate construction, Sayce would lie on the floor under the Cenobites during some takes in case it was dropped, in order to save himself the eight hours it took to create another.
+Numerous props of the Lament Configuration, which were constructed from wood and cut-out brass, were produced by special effects designer and maker Simon Sayce; due to the box's delicate construction, Sayce would lie on the floor under the Cenobites during some takes in case it was dropped, to save himself the eight hours it took to create another.

+About seven or eight weeks after principal photography had finished, the executive producers saw the footage and liked the film enough to invest more into it.
+Because of this, a few scenes were redone with a higher budget, like the scene near the end where Frank's body is ripped apart.
+To produce Frank's resurrection, effects like reverse motion were used to give his skeleton flesh and inner organs.

 The film had two editors: Richard Marden and an uncredited Tony Randel.

 Censorship

 Clive Barker had to make some cuts on the film after the MPAA originally gave it an X rating.
 Two and a half shots were excised from the first hammer murder, including a closeup of the hammer lodged in the victim's head.
 In the scene where Julia murders another man, the actor playing the victim felt that it made sense for him to do so naked.
-The nude murder scene was shot but, ultimately, replaced with a semi-clothed version.
+The nude murder scene was shot, but was ultimately replaced with a semi-clothed version.
 Close-ups of Kirsty sticking her hand into Frank's stomach, exposing his guts, a longer version of the scene where Frank is being torn into pieces, and the final shot where his head explodes were also cut.

 In an interview for Samhain magazine in July 1987, Barker mentioned some problems that censors had with more erotic scenes in the film:

-Barker also said that the seduction scene between Julia and Frank was initially a lot more explicit: "We did a version of this scene which had some spanking in it and the MPAA was not very appreciative of that.
-Lord knows where the spanking footage is.
-Somebody has it somewhere ...
-The MPAA told me I was allowed two consecutive buttock thrusts from Frank but three is deemed obscene!"
+Barker also said that the seduction scene between Julia and Frank was initially a lot more explicit: